 - failure to secure IRB approval before introducing changes in an on-going protocol, when those changes potentially constitute more than minimal risk to the participants;

-Continuing Noncompliance.
-In the event that an investigator engages in multiple occurrences of any level of noncompliance (serious or otherwise) and the IRB believes that the noncompliance involves deliberate disregard for IRB regulations, that will constitute Continuing noncompliance.
+If an investigator engages in multiple occurrences of any level of non-compliance (serious or otherwise) and the IRB believes that the non-compliance involves deliberate disregard of IRB policy, that constitutes continuing non-compliance.

 - failure to secure IRB approval before beginning research or introducing protocol changes, when those changes constitute minimal or no risk to the participants.

 OHRP does not require reporting on Exempt projects, but the IRB may choose to do so, depending on the circumstances.

 Federal regulations (45 CFR 46.113) provide the IRB with the authority to suspend or terminate approval of research that is not being conducted in accordance with IRB requirements.
 Depending upon the nature and seriousness of the non-compliant activity, the IRB may take the following actions:

 - Require a response from the investigator with a plan for corrective actions